As we navigate our way collectively through these uncertain time, I have instigated video-conference or telephone sessions for those who are at risk.

-She has worked in private practice for fifteen years, and as a psychologist, therapist and lecturer in a variety of settings, including King Edward Memorial Hospital, Family Planning WA, Curtin University, Western Australian Police Service and EAP providers.
+She has worked in private practice for twenty years, and as a psychologist, therapist and lecturer in a variety of settings, including King Edward Memorial Hospital, Family Planning WA, Curtin University, Western Australian Police Service and EAP providers.

 B.Sc (Psych), Grad Dip Psych (Couns), M.Psych (Clinical) MAPS

 In her work with clients, she seeks to create a safe and supportive environment in which individuals can explore at their own pace.

 Through her acceptance of individuals and the lack of judgement with which she approaches each client, Elyse hopes to help each person in their own journey and process of reaching their potential.

 She works collaboratively with clients, with the belief that within each individual is the desire and ability for growth and healing.

 This may focus on a search for meaning in life, a sense of purpose or a wish to find what makes life worthwhile.
 To discover one’s path and to live authentically, to be able to live in the moment, in the here and now, without worry, anxiety or fear.

 Often people are looking to make sense of events that have occurred in the past, to heal wounds or to find acceptance, in order to let go and move on from these often difficult and traumatic events.